ev3dev/ev3dev.github.io/docs/ports/brickpi-in-port-5.md

 title: Dexter Industries BrickPi Input Port 5
 ---

-{% include icon.html type="warning" %}
-Some devices behave erratically if baudrate is changed while they are plugged in.
-If needed unplug your sensor, change the baudrate and plug the sensor again.
-{: .alert .alert-warning}

 Input Port 5 on the BrickPi is physically wired to the I2C pins on the Raspberry Pi and I2C is supported by i2c_bcm2708 kernel module.
 Port 5 is not present in BrickPi+.

 Only `I2C/NXT` and `I2C/Other` sensors work on port 5.
 See `Connection` column in [supported-sensors] to determine if particular sensor will work.

-For detailed I2C information see [using-i2c-sensors].
+## Using Sensors

 For Input Port 5 you have to make sure that correct baudrate for the sensor is set and load the driver manually.
 I2C/NXT sensors should work with slow 9600 baudrate used originally in Mindstorms NXT.

+{% include icon.html type="warning" %}
+Some devices behave erratically if baudrate is changed while they are plugged in.
+If needed unplug your sensor, change the baudrate and plug the sensor again.
+{: .alert .alert-warning}

 Example: Setting RaspberryPi I2C baudrate: